It’s dairy free, and naturally gluten free. Plus it’s oil free to keep the fat and calorie content low, and can easily be made nut free if needed.

 Or, if you’re still with me on the squash soup, let’s get right to it.

-How do you make butternut squash soup?
+How to make butternut squash soup

 Whether you’re making this soup in your Instant Pot or on stove top, begin by adding your holy trinity of veggies into the pot.
 Onions, carrots, and celery are a such a great way to start any soup.
 They deliver so much flavour to the finished product.